 1s) to 5V and pins 21, 23 and 25 (the

 0s) to ground.
-It sounds arbitrary value, but it will also make sense later.
+It sounds like an arbitrary value, but it will also make sense later.
 For now, just keep in mind that this makes CPU “believe” it is connected to a ROM chip where every single byte is

 0xEA in hexadecimal).